El Salvador Votes With Gang-busting Bukele Miles Ahead - UrduPoint

 El Salvador Votes With Gang-busting Bukele Miles Ahead

-San Salvador, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) El Salvador goes to the polls Sunday with victory for gang-busting President Nayib Bukele in the bag and the only question how many seats his party will claim in a new-look parliament.
+San Salvador, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Polls opened in El Salvador Sunday with victory in the bag for incumbent President Nayib Bukele thanks to his no-holds-barred war on gangs that has slashed homicide rates in a violence-weary nation.

+For the first time since civil war ended in 1992, the Central American country will vote under a state of emergency imposed for 42-year-old Bukele's gang crackdown.

-Bukele, 42, enjoys approval ratings hovering around 90 percent and polls as Latin America's most popular leader, credited with slashing the country's homicide rate and restoring peace to a violence-weary nation.
+Bukele, who polls as Latin America's most popular leader, is also expected to expand his hold over the legislative assembly in Sunday's vote.

 His government has rounded up more than 75,000 gangsters -- real and suspected -- since a state of emergency came into effect in March 2022.